vadik-el/kansofy-trade/TROUBLESHOOTING.md

 #### Issue: Table extraction not working

+**Note**: This is Docling (rule-based), not AI.
+If tables aren't extracted, they don't match Docling's patterns.

 **Symptoms:**
 - Tables in PDF not extracted
 - `tables` field is empty or null